Tommy Edman Player Props: Cardinals vs. Pirates

-After going 0-for-3 in his most recent game, Tommy Edman and the St. Louis Cardinals take on the Pittsburgh Pirates (who will start Roansy Contreras) at 2:15 PM ET on Saturday.
+On Sunday, Tommy Edman (.212 batting average in his past 10 games, with a double, a home run, six walks and an RBI) and the St. Louis Cardinals face the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 2:15 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Pirates.
+In his last game he had a one-hit performance (1-for-3) against the Pirates.

 Tommy Edman Game Info & Props vs. the Pirates